CSCfi/rems/manual/owner.md

 :point_up: Pro tip: If you have already created application forms before, you can use an old form as a template by navigating to Administration>Forms and selecting a form and **Copy as new**.

-#### Creating optional fields
+#### Creating conditional fields

 You can create fields that are hidden or shown to the applicant depending on their answers.

 For example, you can create an option list “Do you want to add attachments?”
 Yes - No. If the applicant chooses “Yes” the attachment field is shown to the applicant.
 If they choose “No” they will not see the attachment field.

 :exclamation: Note!
-Optional fields only work with Option list.
+Conditional fields only work with Option list.

 1. Create an **Option list** and fill in the options
 ![Option list](img/optionlist1.png) ![Option list](img/optionlist2.png)